sunilprajapati832/NYC_Taxi_Data_Project/README.md

 Taxi operators and mobility platforms can: Prioritize driver dispatch and dynamic pricing in these hours
                                            Strategically position vehicles near office zones to capture evening demand Data Source: Trip count grouped by pickup hour from 4.3M rides in June 2025 (tpep_pickup_datetime → .dt.hour) (Data Transformation)

+# 2 - Answer's 🧠 Business Implication:
+Digital payments (especially credit cards) dominate both in usage and tipping behavior.
+Riders who pay via credit card are over 13,000x more likely to leave a tip compared to cash.
+Digital tipping is clearly favored, likely due to in-app prompts and ease of entry.
+Encourage and prioritize digital payment systems to enhance driver earnings and customer experience.
+Tip-based incentive programs should be optimized around card-paying customers.

 ---